apollographql/apollo-ios-dev/docs/DesignNotes/apollo-ios-pagination.md

 1. By making use of semaphores, operation queues, mutexes, locks, and related APIs.
 2. By making use of Swift Concurrency APIs and Swift `actor`s.

 We decided that we would use Swift Concurrency and `actor`, as it prevented us from having to manually manage locks, semaphores, and other concurrency primitives.
 The `actor` API has the added benefit of being able to protect properties from concurrent access, as well as serialize calls to the `actor`'s message queue.
 This meant that we could ensure that calls to the `GraphQLQueryPager` would be serialized, and that we would not have to worry about concurrent access to the `GraphQLQueryPager`'s properties.
 Using an `actor` forces the usage of Swift concurrency, as calls to an `actor` must be made from within an asynchronous context.
 This means that we would have to use `Task`s to interface with the `GraphQLQueryPager`.
-We decided to namespace the `actor` as `GraphQLQueryPager.Actor`, and expose a `GraphQLQueryPager` class that would be responsible for interfacing with the `Actor`.
+We decided to namespace the `actor` as `AsyncGraphQLQueryPager`, and expose a `GraphQLQueryPager` class that would be responsible for interfacing with the `AsyncGraphQLQueryPager`.

 Using Swift Concurrency, it allowed us to think about the behavior of a fetch operation.
 We decided that the `GraphQLQueryPager` would have to suspend execution during a `fetch`, whether we are fetching the next page, the previous page, or the initial page.
 Concretely, we must leave the caller "waiting" for a response from the `GraphQLQueryPager` when a `fetch` is in progress.
 Additionally, the `GraphQLQueryPager` may not start another `fetch` until the previous `fetch` has completed.
 Under the hood, since the `GraphQLQueryPager` is using a `GraphQLQueryWatcher` to fetch pages, we would need to bridge the gap between the `GraphQLQueryPager` and the `GraphQLQueryWatcher` callback.
 That proved challenging, but we ultimately found that we could use the `withCheckedContinuation` API to bridge the gap between the `GraphQLQueryPager` and the `GraphQLQueryWatcher` callback with some additional logic.

 ## Details

+There are several classes that make up the pagination API:

+1. `AsyncGraphQLQueryPager`: The `actor` that is responsible for handling the logic of fetching pages, and exposing APIs that allow the caller to interact with the pager.
+2. `GraphQLQueryPager`: The class that is responsible for interfacing with the `AsyncGraphQLQueryPager`, and exposing a synchronous API that can be used by the caller.
+3. `AnyGraphQLQueryPager`: A type-erased wrapper around the `GraphQLQueryPager` that allows us to store a `GraphQLQueryPager` in a property without exposing the `GraphQLQueryPager`'s API.
+4. `AnyAsyncGraphQLQueryPager`: A type-erased wrapper around the `AsyncGraphQLQueryPager` that allows us to store a `AsyncGraphQLQueryPager` in a property without exposing the `AsyncGraphQLQueryPager`'s API.

-As the `GraphQLQueryPager.Actor` is an `actor`, that means two things:
+As the `AsyncGraphQLQueryPager` is an `actor`, that means two things:

 1. It operates its own message queue, meaning that calls to the pager are serialized and executed in order.
 2. It protects its properties from concurrent access.